-Relying on the content formats we used yesterday to educate and entertain our audience today is fine, though.
-Our audience is ultimately used to these mediums.
-But, at the same time, we’ve missed a huge opportunity to engage them at record levels because we glossed over the fact that screens and computers are so much more than just digital pieces of paper and printing presses.
+Relying on the content formats we used yesterday to educate and entertain our audience today is fine: Our audience is ultimately used to these mediums.
+At the same time, “fine” is not exceptional, and we’ve missed a huge opportunity to engage them at record levels because we glossed over the fact that screens and computers are so much more than just digital pieces of paper and printing presses.

 Interactive marketing is an innovative type of marketing where your audience can interact with engaging visuals or videos within your content.
 This new form of marketing unleashes your creativity and, in turn, allows you to tell more gripping stories, crowning it as one of the best ways to capture your audience’s attention.

 Interactive Marketing Campaign Examples

 Capturing attention sounds great in theory, but you may be unsure of how to incorporate interactive marketing into your strategy.
 To get some great ideas, learn from some of these great examples of interactive marketing: